avispro20/AirBnB_clone/README.md

 </code>

 <h1>Available commands and what they do</h1>
-The recognizable commands by the interpreter are the following:
+<p>The recognizable commands by the interpreter are the following:</p>

 <table>
 <thead>